 Despite the reasons why AngularJS has such a loyal fan base, it’s important to be aware of complications that come with the framework.

-Due to its size (~50KB compressed and minified), when it comes to larger and more complex apps, AngularJS can act sluggish which results in degraded website performance.
+It can be slow.
+Due to its size, when it comes to larger and more complex apps, AngularJS can act sluggish which results in degraded website performance.

 When should you use AngularJS?

+AngularJS was a superstar of its time.
 Chris Bitting, Marketing Technology Manager & Developer at Cozen O’Connor, had this to say on using the framework: “I’ve come to rely on AngularJS to be fast and easy to implement and easy to manage moving forward.
-Projects, that it’s worked great for, have been taking existing solutions that use an older technology (like server side) and enabling them to be more responsive using client side (JS). “
+Projects, that it’s worked great for, have been taking existing solutions that use an older technology (like server side) and enabling them to be more responsive using client side (JS).“

-With such features as data binding and dependency injection that make building dynamic pages easier, the main purpose of the framework is certainly Single-Page Applications.
-By allowing developers to decompose UI into components, AngularJS simplifies navigation and creates an enjoyable web experience.
+With such features as data binding and dependency injection that make building dynamic pages easier, the main purpose of the framework is certainly Single-Page Applications, legacy ones for that matter.
+Today launching a new product with AngularJS is a bit weird considering that Google will stop supporting the framework in July 2021 and most developer effort revolves around its successor, Angular 2+.

 Knockout.js: a minimalist library for dynamic UI